tmattio/mosaic/README.md

 A delightful OCaml framework for building modern terminal user interfaces.
 Inspired by The Elm Architecture and Bubble Tea.

+> **Status: Prototype** - This is an early prototype exploring ideas for a modern OCaml TUI framework.
+It is not yet functional.
+APIs will change significantly.

 ## Features

 - **Elm Architecture** - Simple, scalable app structure with model-view-update